Symbiota Data Fields

 See Darwin Core's recordNumber

-Date: The date the specimen was collected.
+End Date: The last date of collection, in the case of a range of collecting dates.
 While dates can be entered using your preferred format, the value will be converted and stored as an ISO-8601 numeric format (YYYY-MM-DD).
 Note that unknown month and days can be entered as "00".
 For example, a collection with a date of "March 1956" can be entered as "1956-03-00".

 Ex: 1983-09-15, 1983-07-00, 1934-00-00